Pair due in court charged with Bulwell Forest tram stop robbery that left victim in hospital

-Two men are due in court today (Thursday) after a man was robbed at a tram stop in Bulwell.
+Two men will stand trial next month charged with robbing a man at a tram stop in Bulwell.

-The victim was punched and kicked and his mobile phone and cash were stolen during an incident at the Bulwell Forest tram stop shortly before 11.30pm on October 11.
+The victim was punched and kicked and his mobile phone and cash were stolen during an incident, which happened at the Bulwell Forest tram stop shortly before 11.30pm on October 11.

 Officers arrived on scene within minutes of the attack being reported and swiftly arrested two suspects.